manyashreedeo/Phone-Pay-Digital-Payments/README.md

+## PhonePe Digital Payments Analysis

-Project Overview
+## Overview

-This project analyzes the PhonePe Pulse dataset to understand trends in digital payment adoption across India.
-The dataset contains information on transactions, transaction values, registered users, and app opens at both state and district levels over multiple years and quarters.
+This project analyzes digital payment transaction data from the PhonePe Pulse dataset to understand trends in India's digital payment ecosystem.
+The analysis focuses on examining transaction volumes, transaction values, user adoption, and app engagement across states and districts over time.

-The analysis focuses on identifying patterns in digital transaction growth, regional payment behavior, and user engagement using exploratory data analysis and visualizations.
+Using Python with Pandas, NumPy, and Matplotlib, the dataset was cleaned, merged, and analyzed to identify patterns in digital payment growth and regional adoption across India.

-Objectives
+## Objectives

-Analyze the growth of digital transactions over time
+Analyze digital payment transaction trends over time

-Study state-wise and district-wise transaction distribution
+Examine state-wise and district-wise transaction performance

-Examine user engagement trends through registered users and app opens
+Understand user adoption through registered users and app opens

-Identify relationships between demographic factors and transaction activity
+Identify relationships between demographic factors and digital payment usage

-Visualize payment trends using data visualization techniques

-Dataset Description

-The dataset is derived from the PhonePe Pulse data repository, which provides insights into India's digital payments ecosystem.
+Visualize trends in digital payment growth across regions

+## Scope of Work

+The project focuses on data extraction, cleaning, merging, and exploratory analysis of multiple datasets related to digital payments.
+The analysis highlights patterns in transaction growth, user engagement, and regional differences in digital payment adoption.

+## Data Cleaning & Preparation

-The dataset includes the following tables:
+The following data preparation steps were performed:

-State Transactions – Total transactions and transaction value by state, year, and quarter
+Cleaning and standardizing datasets for consistency

+Merging transaction and demographic datasets using common identifiers

+Handling missing values and verifying data integrity

+Structuring data for analysis and visualization

+## Analysis Performed

-District Transactions – District-level transaction volume and value
+State-wise and district-wise analysis of transaction volume and transaction value

-Registered Users – Number of PhonePe users across regions
+Analysis of registered users and app opens to measure user engagement

+Time-series analysis of transactions across years and quarters

+Correlation analysis between population density and transaction activity

+Visualization of digital payment trends using charts and plots

+## Key Insights

+Digital payments in India have grown significantly over time, indicating increasing adoption of fintech services

+Certain states show higher transaction activity and stronger user engagement

+A moderate positive correlation exists between population density and transaction volume

-App Opens – User engagement metrics showing app usage patterns
+User engagement metrics such as app opens highlight growing digital payment usage

-District Demographics – Population, area, and population density data for districts

-These datasets were cleaned, merged, and analyzed to explore digital payment usage across different regions of India.

-Tools & Technologies Used
+## Business Impact

+Provides insights into regional adoption of digital payments

+Helps identify areas with high or low fintech penetration

+Supports data-driven analysis of digital payment trends

+Demonstrates how data analytics can be used to understand financial technology adoption

+## Tech Stack

 Python

-Pandas – Data cleaning and manipulation
+Pandas

-NumPy – Numerical analysis
+NumPy

-Matplotlib – Data visualization
+Matplotlib

-Jupyter Notebook – Data exploration and analysis
+Jupyter Notebook

-Analysis Performed

-Time-series analysis of transactions and transaction values

-State-wise comparison of digital payment adoption

-District-level transaction analysis

-Correlation analysis between population density and transaction activity

-Visualization of app usage trends over time

-Key Insights

-Digital payment transactions have shown significant growth over the years, indicating increasing adoption of fintech services.

-Certain states demonstrate higher transaction volumes and stronger user engagement.

-Skills Demonstrated

-Data Cleaning

-Exploratory Data Analysis (EDA)

-Data Visualization

-Correlation Analysis

-Python for Data Analytics
+## How to Use

+Clone or download the repository

+Load the PhonePe dataset files into the project environment

+Run the Jupyter notebook to perform data analysis

+Explore visualizations and insights generated from the dataset